stfc/IAM-Docs/docs/getting-started/registering-an-account.md

 6. Please read the **Acceptable Usage Policy** and **Privacy policy** carefully.
 7. Click `Register` to submit the account request.
 8. You will recieve an email to verify your email account.
-Please click on the link to confirm you registration request.
+Please click on the link to confirm your registration request.

+    ???+ info
+        Please check your **Spam/Trash** folder and add the `iris-iam-support@gridpp.rl.ac.uk` to the **whitelist** if this is the case as you will also recieve news about your account and groups via this email.

 9. Your request will be passed to the on-duty admin team and we aim to process your request within **4 working hours**.

 ### Local Account Registration